USTech Small

 The seesaw of digital

 Digital technologies have revolutionized how knowledge workers work, where they work, and how they work.
 We have seen a torrent of remote working communications technologies–like social media platforms, workplace automation, screen sharing, chat, messaging, web meeting and file sharing apps–denting traditional methods of communication.
 The world of work is now hybrid.
-To put this into perspective, according to the latest UK government data in 2020 62 percent of information and communications workers either mainly, recently, or occasionally worked from home.
+To put this into perspective, according to the latest UK government data in 2020 62 per cent of information and communications workers either mainly, recently, or occasionally worked from home.
 That’s 2 out of 3 workers!

-Some 44 percent of workers are in jobs in which telework is feasible, so says the American Time Use Survey, sponsored by the US government (published 2020).
+Some 44 per cent of workers are in jobs in which telework is feasible, so says the American Time Use Survey, sponsored by the US government (published 2020).

 office workers meeting